There are things that go bump in the night in Riverdale and the only advice

 The Hunger is another hit for the Archie Madhouse line.
 There is always a slight doubt when hearing about beloved characters being changed, but this works.
 The series uses the personalities established in characters and just adds to it.
 By doing this everyone can just jump right into this book.

 Even if readers barely know about the legacy of these characters, this story has great character development.
 The art by Pat & Tim Kennedy and Joe Eisma is done so well.
 There is dynamic artwork when action is occurring, and then softer work when all the action is focused on the writing.

 Furthermore, the writing by Frank Tieri is done so well.
 This series takes a serious tone throughout, but at points, there is a joke and it fits perfectly.
-The world building, the characters, and the story are fascinating.
+The world building, the characters,

 One problem that may be more personal – for Jughead – is the general reveal of Jellybean.
 Jellybean has been a side character and she’s innocent in all of this mess.
 She is trying to understand whats going on with her family and the world around her.

 When she gets kidnapped she is terrified and freaking out while a dead body is thrown at her.
 Now that she is taken into the care of Betty, and her family it would have worked to have her be the little girl having to deal with everything.
 Like it’s a lot on a child’s plate to have to keep that secret.

 Just when she is revealed to be a werewolf is when things appeared to get odd.
 Like everything was an act, she has more plans, and she’s going to be a villain.
 It’s just a bit off to think of the character in the story that was innocent quickly turn dark.
 Still, the writer of this series has done very well and this reveal may very well be a good thing.
 As he has changed these characters for the better, Jellybean could actually become a fan-favorite.

 Hungry For More Jughead: The Hunger